 In the main gallery, you can find a painting of a Thylacine, which has been extinct outside of Tasmania for approximately 2,000 years.
 Further proof of the age of some of the paintings.

 Having worked out what the paintings were made with, and how old they are, the last thing to work out is how they got there.

 If you make it to Ubirr you’ll notice that a lot of the art is quite high up in areas that would be extremely difficult to reach.
 This is what gives us the stories of the Mimi spirits, represented in some of the paintings.
 Lore states painted the paintings themselves by bringing the rocks down.

 Each piece of Ubirr rock art, Kakadu, generally represents a story.
 Now I’ll be the first to admit that my story-telling is a bit rusty, and the storybook version here is better and more detailed than I’d be able to replicate.
 Better still, find aboriginal people to tell the stories.

 It also seems like that is the only explanation.

-If you’re planning to go to Ubirr keep in mind that the short walk is a circular 1km track but there’s a 250m relatively steep climb if you want the visit the look out point.
+If you’re planning to go to Ubirr keep in mind that the short walk is a circular 1km track but there’s a 250m relatively steep climb if you want the visit the lookout point.
 Here’s a map to help you find your way.

 The climb to the lookout point will likely take an additional 30 mins.
-Access to the sites 3 galleries is restricted during wet season so check with the Bowali Visitor Centre to avoid disappointment.
+Access to the sites 3 galleries is restricted during the wet season so check with the Bowali Visitor Centre to avoid disappointment.